 A new optional variable type [Dilution] is introduced to all bioassay methods, which enables the user to enter assigned potency of the standard, assumed potency of each test preparation and pre-dilutions for all preparations including the standard.
 UNISTAT will then calculate the estimated potency as described in sections 10.0.2.
 Doses, Dilutions and Potency and 10.0.3.
 Potency Calculation Example.

-A wide range of tests and graphics options are included under a new Validity of Data option for Parallel Line Method and Slope Ratio Method.
+A wide range of tests and graphics options on raw data are included under a new Validity of Data option for all bioassay procedures except for Quantal Response Method.
 Available options are Summary Statistics, Normality Tests, Homogeneity of Variance Tests, Outlier Tests, Box-Whisker, Dot and Bar Plots and Normality Plots.

-All bioassay procedures now feature a Case (Diagnostic) Statistics output option, displaying actual and estimated response variables, residuals and standardised residuals, which are useful for outlier detection.
-See section 10.1.2.4.
+All bioassay procedures now feature a Case (Diagnostic) Statistics output option, displaying actual and estimated response variables, residuals and standardised residuals, which are useful for model-based outlier detection.
+See section 10.1.2.3.
 Case (Diagnostic) Statistics.